adarshsubedi/Lost-and-Found/README.md

 ![](media/sample.gif)

 ## Functionality
-- View list of missing or found dog
+- View list of missing or found items
-- Create announcement of missing or found pet and delete them
+- Create announcement of missing or found items and delete them
 - Username + password authentication

 ## Technology Used: